Intellectual Property

 Enrico Bonadio

-Enrico Bonadio is Reader in Intellectual Property (IP) law at City, University of London.
+Enrico Bonadio is Professor of Intellectual Property (IP) law at City St. Georges, University of London.
 His current research agenda focuses on the intersection between IP and technology, including the law of standard essential patents and the impact of Artificial Intelligence (AI) and robotics innovation on IP.
 He has attracted funds from a variety of institutions, including the European Commission, Australian Research Council, UK Research and Innovation, UK Economic and Social Research Council, and the UK Higher Education Innovation Funding.
-He is also Deputy Editor in Chief of the European Journal of Risk Regulation.
+He is also Deputy Editor in Chief of the European Journal of Risk Regulation and member of the Editorial Board of the European Intellectual Property Review.
+Enrico has been delivering classes and talks in more than 140 universities and institutions around the world.
+He is Visiting Professor at Université Catholique de Lyon, University of Ankara, University of Hannover and several other institutions.
+He has been Visiting Scholar at the University of Melbourne (2013), CUNY Law School (New York, 2016), University of Tel Aviv (2018 and 2019), Hokkaido University (2019) and the University of the West Indies (2023).
+Enrico frequently appears in the media as an IP expert.
+His research has been covered by CNN, Wall Street Journal, Financial Times, Washington Post, New York Times, Reuters, BBC, The Times, Guardian, Independent, Associated Press, Politico and The Conversation, amongst other media outlets.

 Michael A. Carrier